femou1/pb-handbooks/pbst_handbook.md

 * Granted smartlogs read and edit access in-game and in the Communication Server.

-* If chosen, they are allowed to host a server during a PBST MEGA Training.
+* If chosen, they are allowed to host a server during a PBST Mega Training.

 * Allowed to host gamenights.